 Transform our community through the power of music.

 The MSO is directed by a board of community, business, music, and civic leaders.
 The MSO has only had four Music Director/Conductors.
 Alan Balter replaced Maestro de Frank on the podium as music director and conductor in 1984.
-Less than a year after Balter retired in 1998 Maestro David Loebel joined the symphony.
-Maestro Loebel retired in 2010 and was replaced by current Music Director Mei-Ann Chen.
-Music Director Chen is in great demand all over the country as a guest conductor.
-In July of 2011, she assumed the music directorship of the Chicago Sinfonietta, only the second person in the orchestra's history to hold this position.
-Music Director Chen recently extended her contract with the Memphis Symphony for an additional three years, keeping her in the position of Music Director through the 2015-2016 season.
+Less than a year after Balter retired in 1998, Maestro David Loebel joined the symphony.
+Maestro Loebel retired in 2010 and was replaced by Music Director Mei-Ann Chen and in the 2016-17 season, Principal Conductor Robert Moody was brought aboard, eventually transitioning into the role of Music Director at the top of the 2017-18 season.
+Music Director Moody is in great demand all over the country as a guest conductor.